-During an eye exam, an eye doctor reviews your medical history and completes a series of tests to determine the health of your eyes.
+During an eye exam, an eye healthcare provider reviews your medical history and completes a series of tests to determine the health of your eyes.
 The information from an eye exam may lead to medical procedures or prescriptions.
-Eye examinations should take place periodically as follows:
+Eye exams should take place periodically as follows:

 Before age 3